-- "Create a Server" on page 3-2
+- "Create Server Instance" on page 3-2

-- "Specify the Default MATLAB Runtime for New Server Instances" on page 3-4
+- "Specify Default MATLAB Runtime for New Server Instances" on page 3-4

-- "Start a Server Instance" on page 3-5
+- "Start Server Instance" on page 3-5

 - "Verify Server Status" on page 3-6

-Create a Server
+Create Server Instance

-Before you can deploy your MATLAB code with MATLAB Production Server, you must create a server to host your deployable archive.
+Before you can deploy your MATLAB code with MATLAB Production Server in an on-premises setting, you must create a server instance to host your deployable archive.
 A server instance is one unique configuration of the MATLAB Production Server product.
-Each configuration has its own parameter settings file (main_config), as well as its own set of diagnostic files.
+Each configuration has its own parameter settings file (main config), as well as its own set of diagnostic files.